About John Clements…

 As an experienced and working professional photographer, I have been able to tackle a vast range of subject matter professionally.
 So far, It has been an amazing mix during three decades plus, and a lot of shots.
 This gives me a wealth of ‘real world’ experiences to draw upon, not just the theory, but in real world practical application.

 Formerly for a number of years ‘The Advisor Of Photography’ for Nikon Corporation in the UK, I remain flattered that decades later, that they still utalise me as an ‘Evangelist’ to help explain the system and inspire its users.
-I was also employed directly by Olympus Cameras.
+I was also employed directly by Olympus Cameras for a shorter period.

 I have also used my technical background in photography as a consultant, and my skills as a photographer for a wide range of companies.
 Some of those include Hasselblad, Contax, Minolta, Adobe, and Profoto among others.
 And I remain flattered that some companies have and do involve me in some pre launch product assessment and development feedback.